 CORPORATE GOVERNANCE DECLARATION

-The Corporate Governance Declaration pursuant to Section 315d and Section 289f of the German Commercial Code includes the Declaration of Conformity pursuant to Section 161 of the German Stock Corporation Act (AktG), relevant disclosures on corporate governance practices, a description of the working methods of the Management Board and Supervisory Board, as well as targets for its composition and the progress made in achieving these targets.
-Furthermore, information on the Annual General Meeting, remuneration of board members and their shareholdings as well as directors' dealings is included.
-In addition, targets relating to the proportion of women and compliance with them, information on succession planning for the Management Board, and the Supervisory Board's self-assessment are described in this document.
+The Corporate Governance Declaration pursuant to Section 315d and Section 289f of the German Commercial Code (HGB) includes the Declaration of Conformity pursuant to Section 161 of the German Stock Corporation Act (AktG), relevant information on corporate governance practices, a description of the working methods of the Management Board and Supervisory Board, as well as targets for the composition of the Supervisory Board and the status of target achievement.
+The declaration also contains information on the Supervisory Board's self-assessment, information on succession planning in the Management Board and targets for the proportion of women and their compliance.
+It also contains information on the remuneration of the members of the corporate bodies and their shareholdings, on directors' dealings and on the Annual General Meeting.

-The Declaration of Conformity with the German Corporate Governance Code can be found on the following website:
+The declaration of conformity with the German Corporate Governance Code can be found at the following website:

 https://www.ohb.de/en/corporate-governance/declaration-of-conformity